finn-no/cdn-uploader/README.md

 Options:
   --app-prefix, -a    Application prefix used in the CDN url          [required] --key-filename, -k  JSON key file used to authenticate with GCE.
-If not set
+If not set,
+                      the credentials option is used.
+  --credentials, -c   Stringified version of the JSON key file used to
+                      authenticate with GCE.
-                      FINN_CDN_UPLOADER_CREDENTIALS environment variable is
+                      Can also be set as CDN_UPLOADER_CREDENTIALS environment variable
-                      used.
   --bucket-name, -b   Google Cloud Storage bucket to use.
                                                        [default: "fiaas-assets"]
   --project-id, -p    Google Cloud Storage projectId.     [default: "fiaas-gke"]
 ```

+All options can also be set as environment variables, using the `CDN_UPLOADER_` prefix.
+E.g.: `CDN_UPLOADER_APP_PREFIX`, `CDN_UPLOADER_CREDENTIALS`, etc.

 ### Excluded files
 All files or folder beginning with a "." is automatically excluded (e.g. `.gitignore`) and will not be uploaded.